-Enhancing Distance and Face-to-face Education: A two year post-CWSEI project funded by UBC's Flexible Learning Initiative began in May 2014.
-This new project builds directly upon gains made during the EOS-SEI to improve courses offered in both distance education and face to face modes.
+Enhancing Distance and Face-to-face Education: A two year post-CWSEI project funded by UBC's Flexible Learning Initiative (2014-2016).
+This project builds directly upon gains made during the EOAS-SEI to improve courses offered in both distance education and face to face modes.